-In fact, the only configuration for horizontal that would guarantee evacuation pedestrian evacuation of the CBD core in any event in which floodwaters rise as fast as in the PMF would be that in which the elevated walkways network covers the full extent of the flood event being considered.
+In fact, the only configuration for horizontal evacuation that would guarantee safe pedestrian evacuation of the CBD core in any event in which floodwaters rise as fast as in the PMF would be that in which the elevated walkways network covers the full extent of the flood event being considered.
 For example, if this event is the PMF, then the CBD core would need to be equipped with an elevated walkways network catering up to the PMF.
-However, in this case, a fully pedestrian evacuation like the one simulated in Scenarios 6 and 22 would be faster and more practical type than а mixed evacuation. infrastructure cost would be only marginally higher.
+However, in this case, a fully pedestrian evacuation like the one simulated in Scenarios 6 and 22 would be faster and more practical than a mixed type evacuation, infrastructure cost would be only marginally higher.